Company

 4. Medical Assistant

 Medical Assistants help doctors and nurses with patient care.
-They take vital signs, prepare patients for exams, and assist with minor procedures.
+They take vital signs and assist with exams and treatments.

 Find Medical Assistant jobs